 Sec.
 4. Severability.
 It is the policy of the United States to enforce this proclamation to the maximum extent possible to advance the interests of the United States.
 Accordingly:

 (a) if any provision of this proclamation, or the application of any provision to any person or circumstance, is held to be invalid, the remainder of this proclamation and the application of its other provisions to any other persons or circumstances shall not be affected thereby; and

-(b) if any provision of this proclamation, or the application of any provision to any person or circumstance, is held to be invalid because of the failure to follow certain procedures, the relevant executive branch officials shall implement those procedural requirements to conform with existing law and with any applicable court orders.
+(b) if any provision of this proclamation, or the application of any provision to any person or circumstance, is held to be invalid because of the failure to follow certain procedures, the relevant executive branch officials shall Start Printed Page 3667implement those procedural requirements to conform with existing law and with any applicable court orders.